 There are also lots of other ways to get more involved in your community such as joining a local group or initiative run by the voluntary organisations, groups or Churches working in your area.
 These can be a great way to get more involved in your community, learn a new skill or just to meet new people.
-Information on these can be found in the community facilities such as the Pearce Institute, libraries and Churches in the area.
+Information on these can be found in the community facilities such as a the KATS centre, libraries and Churches in the area.